-As you may have noticed if you have kept up with this blog for the past few months, it has taken me a long time to go back to baking after Noah died.
+As you may have noticed if you have kept up with this blog for the past few months, it has taken me a long time to go back to baking after we lost our grandson.
 I am not sure why really.
 The only explanation I can find is that I needed a little flame to keep going and the little flame was gone.

 In early July, just as I was finally thinking of baking again (I had started a new levain, it was bubbling actively and I was planning to put it to the test), I broke my left wrist.